Personality and Fallbacks

 )

-If you want to try some other styles of voices, you can find a list of some recommended ones in the LiveKit Inference docs.
+If you want to try some other styles of voices, you can find a list of recommended ones in the LiveKit Inference docs.

 Adding fallback adapters